The Snowling Queen

 Enter Maggy.

-MAGGY: And even thou, O Wax, thou dog,
+MAGGY: And even thee, O Wax, thou dog,

 Can’t deny it a moment hence,